AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 1. Choose the **[!UICONTROL Output format]** for the extracted file: **Text**, **Text using fixed with columns**, **CSV (Excel)** or **XML**.

 1. Click the **[!UICONTROL Extraction format]** button to access specific options related to the selected format.
+Expand the section to bellow for more information.

     +++ Available Extraction format options